cvcastano/cvcastano/README.md

 ## Hi there 👋, I am Caro
 I’ve lived in many places, travelled broadly and worked in different environments.
 That might be why I am an ``open-minded``, ``adaptable`` person who ``enjoys change`` for its opportunities and sees other opinions as new approaches.
-I've studied teaching and administration and finance and, right now, I'm in the process of redirecting my professional career towards web development.
+I've studied teaching and administration and finance and, right now, I'm redirecting my professional career towards web development.
-I'm currently searching for my first job as a ``front end developer``.
+I'm currently working as a ``developer`` in [Artefacto](http://artefacto-e2e.com/).

 Wanna see my [portfolio](https://cvcastano.github.io/portfolio/)?
 ___